-In addition to live streaming channels that are genre-specific, XUMO also has a catalog of free on-demand movies and TV shows.
-XUMO is installed as an option on certain smart televisions from brands including Panasonic, Vizio and LG.
+In addition to live streaming channels that are genre-specific, Xumo Play has a catalog of free on-demand movies and TV shows.
+Xumo Play is installed as an option on certain smart televisions from brands including Panasonic, Vizio and LG.
 It is also available via app on many phones and streaming devices.

 How To Watch

-You don’t need a credit card to check out XUMO and you’re probably going to own at least one device that has access to the service.
+You don’t need a credit card to check out Xumo Play, and you’re probably going to own at least one device that has access to the service.

-In a digital world where it seems everyone wants you to have a user name and password, XUMO does not require either in order to watch its content.
+In a digital world where it seems everyone wants you to have a user name and password, Xumo Play doesn’t require either in order to watch its content.
 How nice is that?

 When I downloaded the app on iOS, it immediately brought me to a live television guide that may remind you of something you’ve seen with a cable or satellite service.
-Again, there was no email address or credit card number required and no fuss.
+Again, there was no email address or credit card number required.

 From download to launch, you can be watching content in a matter of seconds.
-That’s probably worth noting if you’re on the fence about anything I tell you in this review: You’re just a few seconds from downloading XUMO and trying it out for yourself without risk.
+That’s probably worth noting if you’re on the fence about anything I tell you in this review: You’re just a few seconds from downloading Xumo Play and trying it out for yourself without risk.

 Devices and Apps

 If you’re looking to watch the platform on a traditional television, you likely will need to access it via an external streaming device.
-XUMO is available on the following streaming and casting devices:
+Xumo Play is available on the following streaming and casting devices: